 DSCR = EBIT / Debt Service = $500/$200 = 2.5x

-- This is pretty useful matrix from Bank’s point of view, especially when they give loans against property to individuals
+- This is a pretty useful matrix from the Bank’s point of view, especially when they give loans against property to individuals.

 DSCR – Colgate’s Case Study Example